sechen12/Engineering_4_Notebook/README.md

 [code](https://github.com/sechen12/Engineering_4_Notebook/blob/main/raspberry-pi/Morse_Code_Transmission)

 ### Reflection
 The python coding is getting easier, but I have a habit of forgetting to add small thins to the code to make it work.
 For example, I forgot to put colons after the "if-statement" for a few of them, so the computer couldn't read what I was trying to say.
 I also forgo to add the ".value" after "led" when I wanted to control when the led was on or off.
+I copied my entire coding assignment from Grant Gastinger. https://github.com/ggastin30/Engineering_4_Notebook

 ## Data_Storage